-Gluten Free Chicken Noodle Soup is easy and quick to make.
-Brown rice pasta is so good that you won't ever miss the regular noodles!
+Homemade Gluten Free Chicken Noodle Soup is loaded with carrots, kale and gluten free brown rice noodles.
+This gluten free soup is so quick and easy to make.
+You won't ever miss the regular noodles!

 Why I make Gluten Free Chicken Noodle Soup

-Whenever I hear that someone is sick, I immediately think I should make them chicken soup.
-That is what I have always eaten when not feeling well for as early as I can remember.
-So when I found out one of my neighbors had bronchitis, chicken soup it was.
-Since she follows a gluten free diet, this Gluten Free Chicken Noodle Soup was perfect.
+Whenever I hear that someone is sick, I immediately want to make them chicken soup.
+It's what I have always eaten when not feeling well for as early as I can remember.

 This soup is easy-peasy to make.
 I used different colored carrots and baby kale for vegetables but you could vary it to what you have on hand.
 Celery, onions and peas all would work well.
 I like to cook the pasta separately and add it to the soup at the last minute.
 If there are leftovers stored in the refrigerator, it is best to not add the noodles until you are ready to eat it.